 In order for water to flow properly, gutters need to be angled (pitched) correctly.
 The slope should sit at the correct angle, which is at least a quarter inch for every 10 feet of gutter.
 If you think your gutters might not be pitched properly, it’s easy to tell.
 Just get up on a ladder after a rainstorm; if you see standing water, you’ll likely need to adjust the pitch.
 Sometimes this is as easy as bending it into place, but you might need to totally reinstall the hangers, which is a much bigger job.

 6. An Inadequate Gutter System

 Some homes just don’t have any gutters at all, which can cause all sorts of problems.
 It’s important to have a proper system in place to help prevent damage to your siding and foundation during rainstorms.
 If you need new gutters, it’s best to get them professionally installed.
 Doing so will help you avoid most of the common problems we discussed above.
-As for the type of gutters to choose, aluminum is a great choice.
+As for the type of gutters to choose from, aluminum is a great choice.
 If you maintain them properly, they can last forever.

 *Image Credit: shackshine.com